 Babel launched the Young Writers’ Competition in 2014, inspired by an article we published by young linguist Kateryna Pavliuk on British Sign Language.
 In 2015, we introduced two different categories – one for 16-18-year-old linguists, and another for undergraduate linguists.

 You can read all of our Young Writers’ Competition winners below.
-Our 2019 competition will open in May 2019 – so keep an eye on our Facebook and Twitter pages for details, or email us to ask to be sent news.
+Our 2019 competition is now open, with a 30 August deadline for entries.
 Our winning linguists will be published in Babel No29, to be published in November 2019.
 The winner also, of course, receives a year’s subscription to Babel!

 Entries should be between 1,500 – 2,500 words in length, and can discuss any topic to do with languages and linguistics.
-The winners are announced in October of each year.
+The winners are announced in October.
 Download our guidelines, and submit your entries or any queries you may have to the Babel editors.